regina-normal/regina/examples/README.txt

   File -> Open Example -> ... (choose which census you want)

 There are also example files here that illustrate how you can use Regina.
-For beginners: try sample-misc.rga, or from Regina's main menu select:
+For beginners: try sample.rga, or from Regina's main menu select:

   File -> Open Example -> Introductory Examples